UNC-Libraries/ncmc-authorities/notes.md

 Notes:
 - We don't yet do anything with dates
 - We don't yet do anything special with variant/clarifying names
 - Anything mononymic (Aristotle) or not in inverted "LastName, Forenames" form (Pat Brown) isn't parsed well; approx everything is treated as a surname.
 At some point we should see how many of these there are and how their matching is doing.
+I'm unsure whether any non-inverted personal names exist.

 ### Corporate